BinaryMuse/angular-annotate-sweetjs/README.md

 });
 ```

-Instances of `SomeController` will automatically passed `$scope` and `$http` parameters because those are the services named in the function.
-The problem comes after minifying--the code above might be turned into somthing like
+Instances of `SomeController` will automatically be passed instances of the `$scope` and `$http` services because those are the services named in the parameter list.
+The problem comes after minifying--the code above might be turned into something like

 ```javascript
 a.controller('SomeController', function(b, c) {